 Important Craps Rules

-Craps are simple online casino table games that have its own rules, just like Baccarat or Fruit Zen.
+Craps are simple online casino table games that have their own rules, just like Baccarat or Fruit Zen.
 You need to follow these rules carefully to win the game.
 Here are the step-by-step rules of the game:

 Betting Options